Duduri: Historical accounts

-The worship of Duduri is mentioned in several key historical contexts during the Goryeo Dynasty.

-The most famous devotee of Duduri was Yi Ŭimin, a Goryeo military dictator who ruled from 1183 to 1196.
-Born into the slave class, Yi Ŭimin rose to the highest echelons of power through his immense physical strength and brutality.
-The Goryeosa (History of Goryeo) states that Yi Ui-min was a fervent worshipper of Duduri, believing the wood spirit was the source of his supernatural strength.
-It is said he made offerings to the spirit before making major political or military decisions.
-His enemies and critics often associated his tyrannical rule with his devotion to this "improper" folk deity.
+Duduri is mentioned in several historical accounts from the Goryeo dynasty.
+The Goryeosa (History of Goryeo) associates Duduri with Yi Ŭimin, a Goryeo military leader who ruled as a military dictator from 1183 to 1196.
+Yi Ŭimin was a member of the slave class before rising to political power.
+According to later accounts, he worshipped Duduri and regarded the wood spirit as the source of his strength.
+He is also said to have made offerings to Duduri before important political and military decisions.

-Duduri appears again in the Goryeosa during the first Mongol invasions of Korea in 1231.
-As the Mongol army under General Saritai approached Gyeongju, a report was sent to the Goryeo court.
-The report claimed to be a message from the spirit of Duduri itself, stating that five Duduri spirits had come to fight the Mongols in their own camp.
-The spirit "requested" that the court send weapons and horses by the 18th of that month to aid in the fight.
-King Gojong and his top official, Ch'oe U, took the prophecy seriously.
-Ch'oe U privately sent an official with paintings of soldiers and horses as a ritual offering to the spirit.
-However, the chronicle drily notes that the divine intervention had no effect, and the Mongol invasion continued unabated.
+Duduri is also mentioned in the Goryeosa in an account of the first Mongol invasions of Korea in 1231.
+As the Mongol army led by General Saritai approached Gyeongju, a report was sent to the Goryeo court.
+The report claimed to be a message from Duduri, stating that five Duduri spirits had come to fight the Mongols.
+The spirits asked the court to send weapons and horses by the 18th of that month.
+King Gojong and his official Ch'oe U responded to the message.
+Ch'oe U sent an official with paintings of soldiers and horses as a ritual offering to Duduri.
+The Mongol invasion, however, continued.

 In popular culture

-In the 2003-2004 KBS historical drama Age of Warriors, a shamanistic character named Dudueul, played by Jeon Moo-song, appears as a key advisor to Yi Ŭimin, directly dramatizing the historical accounts of the dictator's reliance on the wood spirit.
+In the 2003–2004 KBS historical drama Age of Warriors, a shamanistic character named Dudueul, played by Jeon Moo-song, appears as an advisor to Yi Ŭimin.